Social security in France: Disease

-In order to be taken in charge by health insurance, care and products must meet two conditions: being provided by a public or private practitioner duly authorized to exercise, and being included on the list of reimbursable drugs and products.
+In order to be taken in charge by health insurance, care and products must meet two conditions: being provided by a public or private practitioner duly authorized to exercise and being included on the list of reimbursable drugs and products.
 Health insurance operate on the basis of tariffs set by convention or authority.
 Health insurance does not support all the expenses within the rates used to calculate benefits.
-In principle, the insured is required to advance the expenses, social security then reimbursing the insured.
+In principle, the insured is required to advance the expenses, and social security then reimburses the insured.
 However, there are some conventions of "third-party payer" providing direct payment for the body to the service.

-Health insurance depends on his professional past or present of a person.
+Health insurance depends on the professional past or present of a person.
 However, for those not fulfilling the conditions of membership on a professional basis but residing in France for at least three months in a regular situation, there is universal coverage.
 The insured entitlement to benefits in kind of health insurance and maternity his spouse or partner when it does not have a system of social protection, dependent children and any person taken in charge by the insured and who does not benefit from a system of social protection.

-Universal Health Coverage
+Universal health coverage

-From 2000 a universal health coverage has been in place, providing two fundamental rights for access to care: a right to health insurance for anyone in stable and regular residence in the territory and a right for the most disadvantaged, submitted to resources, to a free coverage, with exemption from fee.
+Since 2000, a universal health coverage has been in place, providing two fundamental rights for access to care: a right to health insurance for anyone in stable and regular residence in the territory and a right for the most disadvantaged, submitted to resources, to a free coverage, with exemption from fee.

 The first component, for basic coverage, improves access to care for people suffering from extreme exclusion, but also many people temporarily or permanently deprived of the right to health insurance.
 It also introduced the principle of continuity of rights: a caisse can stop paying benefits only if another caisse takes over or if the insured person leaves the country.

-The second component, the creation of an additional free coverage, on behalf of national solidarity, is included in the management of care by health insurance.
+The second component, the creation of an additional free coverage on the behalf of national solidarity, is included in the management of care by health insurance.
 This reform affects 10% of the most disadvantaged people meeting the criteria of resources and residence.